 Fill in the blank.
 There are a million things that can be wasted: food, time, money, etc..
 The list goes on and on.
 I’ve been reflecting on that more and more recently.
 Mostly because I’ve been delving into the world of making money online: website testing, surveys, and crowd-sourcing.
-The latter is particularly fascinating as it is the equivalent of working for an multinational billion dollar corporation in a third world country.
-For three cents a Fortune 500 company can receive valuable feedback on the probability that their product will sell to their target customer, a record label can determine whether their artist has a hit or not, and a YouTube Channel can gain more views for a fraction of that.
+The latter is particularly fascinating as it is the equivalent of working for a multinational billion-dollar corporation in a third world country.
+For three cents; a Fortune 500 company can receive valuable feedback on whether their product will sell, a record label can determine whether they have a hit or not, and a YouTube Channel can gain more views.

-I first heard of the term crowd-sourcing when watching the second season of the Netflix series the OA ( recently cancelled).
-If you haven’t watched the show and your into alternate dimensions I would recommend it.
-It walks a thin line of thriller, science fantasy, and hallmark.
-The second season starts with a missing girl and a crowd sourcing app.
-Teens spend days weeks and months solving puzzles trying to reach a point they actually earn good money for their efforts.
-However, only one person has reached that feat and she is now missing.
+I first heard of the term crowdsourcing when watching the second season of the Netflix series The OA ( recently canceled) (people are protesting).
+If you haven’t watched the show, and you’re into alternate dimensions I would recommend it.
+It walks a thin line of thriller, science fantasy, and Hallmark.
+The second season starts with a distraught grandmother looking for a missing girl.
+The girl, a hacking prodigy, reached the highest level of the crowdsourcing app owned by an evil billionaire.
+The app attracts teen hackers, that spend days weeks and months solving puzzles and passing levels just to maybe win $50,000 someday.
+On the flip side, a billion-dollar tech company receives essentially free labor.

-In my voyage to work remotely I have been considering what is actually worth my time and effort?
 I, like most of us, generally need money right away to pay bills, transportation, etc..
-So I make decisions generally in the short term.
-So I take on extended phone contracts while others might take on extended car payments.
-I believe even those who work state jobs and save for retirement are thinking in the short term.
-Yes 40 hours might net me anywhere between 500 – 800 a week which would add up to about 26,000 – 41,600 a year – assuming I work everyday for the rest of the year but was it worth 2,080 hours?
-Or how about investing 20,000 – 140,000 into your education to spend the next 5 – 20 plus years paying it back?
-Does it actually make sense in terms of time and energy put in?
-What is the best use of money, food, and time?
+So generally, I have made decisions in the short term.
+I have taken on extended phone contracts, while others have taken on extended car payments.
+I believe even saving for retirement is thinking in the short-term.
+Yes, 40 hours can net me anywhere between 500 – 800 a week which would add up to about 26,000 – 41,600 a year.
+Assuming I work every day for the rest of the year, and spend 2,080 hours doing something I can careless about was it worth it?
+Or how about investing 140,000 for a 4-year college education, to spend the next 20 plus years paying it back?
+In my voyage to financial freedom, I have been considering what is actually worth my time and effort?